gnpashi/blog/content/about.md

 type: about
 ---

-My name is Guy Pashi. i use AI to create stories.
+My name is Guy Pashi.
+I use AI to create stories.